asteriskzie/bambangshop-receiver/README.md

 2. Rust doesn't allow us to mutate static variables because it can lead to data races and violate Rust's safety guarantees.
 Rust enforces strict rules to ensure thread safety and prevent data races.

 #### Reflection Subscriber-2
+1. No, I have other deadlines and things to do :D I just want to finish this tutorial ASAP and move on to other tasks.
+2. Observer pattern makes it easy to plug in more subscribers to the publisher.
+We don't need to modify the publisher or the existing subscribers.
+We just need to register the new subscriber to the publisher.
+Spawning more than one instance of main app will still be easy anough to add to the system.
+Each instance can have its own publisher and list of subscribers.
+3. I haven't ^o^